Wabri/old_dotfiles/README.md

 - lxappearance (i use to modify the theme, racommended https://github.com/horst3180/Arc-theme)

-i use also the fonts in the folder .fonts, to use that you have to copy directory .fonts in your home
+i use also the fonts in the folder .fonts, to use that you have to copy directory .fonts in your home if you want to use spotify you can use this insctruction on https://www.spotify.com/it/download/linux/ theme for themes and icons is in: https://www.gnome-look.org/